crate/crate-tutorials/docs/generate-time-series/python.rst

 Automate it
 ===========

-Now we have the basics figured out, let's automate the data collection.
+Now you have the basics figured out, you can automate the data collection.

-Copy the commands you used into a file named ``iss-position.py``, like this:
+Create a new file called ``iss-position.py``, like this:

 .. code-block:: python